 You must select a person to teach others to do a job.
 Which one of the following is the most important for you to consider in making your selection? (full score)

-TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing Samples (all full score) › You must select a person to teach others to do a job.
+TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing Samples (all perfect score) › You must select a person to teach others to do a job.
 Which one of the following is the most important for you to consider in making your selection? (full score)

 TOEFL Writing Topic: You must select a person to teach others to do a job.
 Which one of the following is the most important for you to consider in making your selection? (full score)